shsagir/play-area-sync/docs/app.md

 There are many different reasons for 5xx errors.
 Be a detective and start the investigation by examining the logs, see [here for Uni Apps](logging-uni) and [here for Pro Apps](logging-pro).
 Within the logs you will find where application exited with which error, this is the hot leas you are after.

+### Version mismatch without any changes made

+Sometimes service reboots are issued to Apps.
+This usually doesn't happen often, but sometimes needs to be done in case of an incident, a scheduled maintenance or a re-distribution.
+Now, with these service restarts, the orchestration logic will look for an existing Git repo and re-deploy that.

+Depending on your workflow, that might cause some strange results on Universal Apps.

+As you hopefully know, we originally assume that you have a local development and that this is your "master" and all changes are done there first.
+Also, the core code is always deployed with Git and thus Git is up-to-date and that re-deploy should therefore do no harm.
+So when you have been following our guides, everything should work for you.

+The strangeness occurs when you are mixing workflows and are going offroad: For example, you have initially deployed by Git and then later updated your CMS directly on the App itself from the Control Panel in the browser.
+Using the [overwrite but not delete strategy](deployment-methods-uni#toc-git-push-overwrite-but-not-deletes) the old files from Git get re-deployed.
+This can get messy, when the files are outdated but the database is already migrated to the newer version.
+We also saw this overwriting session and cache files (which might be excluded from Git anyways).

+The fix for that depends on your specific situation.
+In many cases we suggest to update your installation and bring that in order and then re-deploy the changes via Git one more time.